FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ

 For a jury to charge a suspect with felony murder, they don’t have to intend to kill someone.
 A murder could be undoubtedly unintentional.
 However, a jury can charge a suspect with both felony murder and premeditated murder if the suspect intended to kill someone while committing a different crime.

-What is the “Felony Murder Rule?”
+What Is the “Felony Murder Rule?”

 The felony murder rule states that if a group commits a crime together, it doesn’t matter who was responsible for the death.
-So if a crime results in an unintentional death, all parties involved are held accountable.
+So, if a crime results in an unintentional death, all parties involved are held accountable.

 This rule especially applies to “inherently dangerous” crimes.
-Basically this rule applies to crimes such as burglary, robbery, rape, arson, kidnapping, and more.
+Basically, this rule applies to crimes such as burglary, robbery, rape, arson, kidnapping, and more.
 So when a person or a group participates in an inherently dangerous crime, they are automatically held responsible for any deaths that occur.

 Murder of a Law Enforcement Officer

-To prove that a suspect murdered a police officer, a prosecutor must prove that a suspect participated in certain behaviors knowing that a police officer would die as a result.
-For this type of first degree murder, a jury doesn’t have to prove premeditation.
+To prove that a suspect murdered a police officer, a prosecutor must prove that a suspect participated in certain behaviors, knowing that a police officer would die as a result.
+For this type of first-degree murder, a jury doesn’t have to prove premeditation.

-What is the Punishment for First Degree Murder in Arizona?
+What Is the Punishment for First-Degree Murder in Arizona?

 Unreliable Investigation and Evidence

-This defense will specifically attack the quality of law enforcement’s investigation and the reliability of the evidence used against a suspect.
+In a first-degree murder case, this defense will specifically attack the quality of law enforcement’s investigation and the reliability of the evidence used against a suspect.
 Types of evidence an attorney can generally attack include:

-• Crime scene: did police conduct a proper investigation of the crime scene and the evidence collected at the scene?
+- Crime scene: Did police conduct a proper investigation of the crime scene and the evidence collected at the scene?
 Was any evidence lost, overlooked, or destroyed?

-• Forensic pathology: did the medical examiner make the correct conclusions or fail to consider specific evidence?
+- Forensic pathology: Did the medical examiner make the correct conclusions or fail to consider specific evidence?
 Additionally, did the medical examiner accurately document the victim’s time of death?

-• Forensic serology: this is basically the forensic examination of blood.
+- Forensic serology: This is basically the forensic examination of blood.
 An attorney could utilize this defense by asking questions such as: how was the blood linked to the suspect?
 And how was this substance determined to be human blood?

-• DNA evidence: one of the strongest defenses an attorney can use regarding DNA evidence is whether forensic detectives used STR analysis or mitochondrial DNA typing procedures.
+- DNA evidence: One of the strongest defenses an attorney can use regarding DNA evidence is whether forensic detectives used STR analysis or mitochondrial DNA typing procedures.
 The latter doesn’t have the same discrimination power STR analysis.
 Additionally, an attorney can question whether detectives somehow contaminated DNA evidence.

-• Fingerprints: when it comes to fingerprints as evidence, an attorney can question whether the prints were properly located, preserved, and digitally enhanced.
+- Fingerprints: When it comes to fingerprints as evidence, an attorney can question whether the prints were properly located, preserved, and digitally enhanced.

-• Ballistics evidence: in crimes involving guns, it’s important for law enforcement to investigate the types of guns and bullets involved.
+- Ballistics evidence: In crimes involving guns, it’s important for law enforcement to investigate the types of guns and bullets involved.
 Additionally, it’s important to accurately compare bullet markings and cartridges.
 Law enforcement must also examine all suspects and victims for gunpowder residue.
 If law enforcement performs poorly or inaccurately in this part of the investigation, an attorney can use it as a defense.

-• Computer forensics: lastly, an attorney can question whether police properly acquired, examined, and preserved any computer data involved in a first degree murder charge.
+- Computer forensics: Lastly, an attorney can question whether police properly acquired, examined, and preserved any computer data involved in a first-degree murder charge.

 Self-Defense

 An attorney can potentially convince a jury to drop the death penalty if a suspect killed someone as a result of self-defense.
+If there was no premeditation and the defendant acted in self-defense, this does not constitute first-degree murder.

 Defense of a Third Person